igorkamyshev/withease/apps/website/docs/magazine/global_variables.md

 ## Recap

 - Global state is a bad idea, because it can lead to unpredictable behavior in tests, SSR and other environments.
-- Effector has its own API to isolate application state, it's called Fork API — [`fork`](https://effector.dev/docs/api/effector/fork) function returns a new [_Scope_](https://effector.dev/docs/api/effector/scope) which is a container for all application state.
+- Effector has its own API to isolate application state, it is called Fork API — [`fork`](https://effector.dev/docs/api/effector/fork) function returns a new [_Scope_](https://effector.dev/docs/api/effector/scope) which is a container for all application state.
 - Application that uses Fork API must follow [some rules](/magazine/fork_api_rules).
 - To use Fork API with a UI-library, you have to use an integration library.
 For example, for React, you can use [`effector-react`](https://effector.dev/docs/api/effector-react) library.